Healthy lifestyles for children and families

 • our Get Out and Get Active (GOGA) programme for people with and without disabilities

-Haringey’s Youth Hubs also offer a wide range of sports and exercise, as do local community spaces like the Selby Centre in North Tottenham.
+Haringey’s Youth Hubs also offer a wide range of sports and exercise, as do local community spaces like the Selby Centre in Tottenham.

 Other local sports and exercise opportunities include: